bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/fpo.png" caption="Draft US Design System" %}

-For example, the U.S. government's design system — called the U.S. Web Digital Standards — is a collection of UI components and visual styles meant to help people making government websites make more consistent UIs.
+For example, the U.S. government's design system — called the [Draft U.S. Web Digital Standards](https://standards.usa.gov/) — is a collection of UI components and visual styles meant to help people making government websites make more consistent UIs.
 It would be amazing to see a Holy Grail-style system implemented at this scale, but due to the vastness and decentralized nature of the organization, it's not achievable without some dramatic restructuring of how federal governments get built.

 {% include figure.html src="../images/fpo.png" caption="Spectrum of centralized vs decentralized. " %}